salihmarangoz/UbuntuTweaks/README.md

 ### 1.2.
 Disable Security Mitigations

-Reclaim the CPU power while increasing the security risks.
-Double edge sword!
+Reclaim the CPU power back taken from security patches.
+It's been years and there are no viruses using these exploits.

 **Source(s):** https://make-linux-fast-again.com/